lintje/lintje.dev/src/_docs/output.md

 The example below is an error about the commit's subject ending with punctuation.

 ```
-SubjectPunctuation: The subject ends with a punctuation character: `!`
+Error[SubjectPunctuation]: The subject ends with a punctuation character: `!`
   f9952f7:1:8: Fix bug!
     |
   1 | Fix bug!